Hermann Remmele: 1914 to 1932

-Together with a faction of the party, Remmele joined the KPD in 1920, where he was a member of the Central Committee between 1920 and 1933, while being a member of the Reichstag during the same period, and briefly becoming KPD chairman in 1924.
-From 1923 to 1926 he assumed the editor position of the party mouthpiece, Die Rote Fahne.
+Together with a faction of the party, Remmele joined the KPD in 1920, where he was a member of the Central Committee between 1920 and 1933, while being a member of the Reichstag during the same period.
+He briefly became KPD chairman in 1924.
+From 1923 to 1926 he also served as editor of the party newspaper, Die Rote Fahne.
 Remmele became Member of the Executive Committee of the Comintern (ECCI) from 1926 onwards.